NegatioN/BattleRiteStats/_characters/alysia.md

       icon: bffd25b328052f647a5e1705071fe746
       name: Cryogenic Lance
       type: control
-    - color: teal
-      description: Glacial Prism absorbs up to 12 more damage and its explosion range is increased by 20.
-      icon: 257737da8189b1242be43990b8caf5a6
-      name: Crystalline Lattice
-      type: support
     - color: red
       description: Increases Ice Lance range by 10.
 It pierces enemies and damage reduces 30 per hit.